-Note that a bicycle pump can be used in place of the nitrogen cylinder.
+Note: A hand pump can be used in place of the nitrogen cylinder.

-- 1) Close the shut off valve at the base of the reservoir. - 2) Disconnect one of the tubes and then reconnect it to the base of a filling tank that is filled with de-aired liquid. - 3) The second tube is disconnected and attached to the base of an auxiliary reservoir.
-(For tubes longer than 200 meters (650 feet) it is recommended that a vacuum pump be attached to the top of the auxiliary reservoir.
-This will speed up the flushing process.) - 4) Connect a nitrogen cylinder with regulator to the top of the filling tank. - 5) Start the vacuum pump running then open the valve at the bottom of the pressure tank. - 6) Adjust the nitrogen pressure until the settlement sensor reads at its maximum range value on the Readout Box.
+- 1. Close the shut off valve at the base of the reservoir. - 2.
+Disconnect one of the tubes and then reconnect it to the base of a filling tank that is filled with de-aired liquid.

+- 3. The second tube is disconnected and attached to the base of an auxiliary reservoir.
+(For tubes longer than 200 meters (650 feet), attach a vacuum pump to the top of the auxiliary reservoir to hasten the flushing process.) - 4.
+Connect a nitrogen cylinder with regulator to the top of the filling tank. - 5.
+Start the vacuum pump running then open the valve at the bottom of the pressure tank. - Adjust the nitrogen pressure until the settlement sensor reads at its maximum range value on the Readout Box.
 (See Section 3 for Readout instructions.)
 Be careful not to over range the sensor by more than 20%.

 CAUTION!
 Do not allow the nitrogen pressure to exceed the pressure rating marked on the outside of the filling tank (usually 100 psi (700 kPa).
-Failure to observe this precaution could result in injury. - 7) Continue flushing until all the old liquid has been removed.
-(As flushing proceeds, the auxiliary reservoir may need to be emptied periodically.) - 8) Store the flushed liquid in a container for later disposal.
-Do not allow any liquid to enter the vacuum pump as this could ruin it. - 9) When flushing is complete, reconnect the fluid lines to the base of the reservoir.
+Failure to observe this precaution could result in injury.

+- 7. Continue flushing until all the old liquid has been removed.
+(As flushing proceeds, the auxiliary reservoir may need to be emptied periodically.) - 8.
+Store the flushed liquid in a container for later disposal.
+Do not allow any liquid to enter the vacuum pump as this could ruin it. - 9.
+When flushing is complete, reconnect the fluid lines to the base of the reservoir.
 Be careful not to introduce air bubbles during this process.

-7. PURGING THE VENT LINES
+5.3 PURGING THE VENT LINES